Shivam0712/MTA_Maintenance_Impact/README.md

 **3. NYC Subway GTFS static: This data provided the network of subway stations and routes.
 We have restricted the scope of the study and picked 106 stations which are served on F, N and R lines.** The reasons for this selection were, all these lines run between Brooklyn and Queens, for large sections of their routes they run parallel to each other, and 40% of maintenance activities in the past one year were conducted on these lines.

-4. TLC Trip Data: The yellow and green taxi trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off  locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
+**4. TLC Trip Data:** The yellow and green taxi trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off  locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
 Url: http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml